aws-controllers-k8s/test-infra/soak/README.md

     && curl http://127.0.0.1:$LOCAL_GRAFANA_PORT >/dev/null 2>&1; [[ $? -eq 0 ]] && echo "Grafana Successully started" || echo "Failed to start Grafana."
     ```

-NOTE: You can also choose to update Prometheus and Grafana services to NodePort or LoadBalancer Type service, if you wish
+NOTE: You can also choose to update Prometheus and Grafana services to `NodePort` or `LoadBalancer` Type service, if you wish
 to access them through a public-facing ELB.
+Be aware that the default `LoadBalancer` uses a security group that is publicly exposed - this should be reduced down to a more secure range.

 ### Step 3 (Import ACK Grafana dashboard)
 * Run following command to install the default ACK soak test dashboard